bsivanantham/amiro-os/README.txt

 University, which is funded by the German Research Foundation (DFG).

 Authors:
  - Thomas Schöpping          <tschoepp[at]cit-ec.uni-bielefeld.de>
- - Timo Korthals           <tkorthals[at]cit-ec.uni-bielefeld.de>
- - Stefan Herbrechtsmeier  <sherbrec[at]cit-ec.uni-bielefeld.de>
- - Teerapat Chinapirom     <tchinapirom[at]cit-ec.uni-bielefeld.de>
- - Robert Abel
- - Marvin Barther
- - Claas Braun
- - Tristan Kenneweg
+ - Marc Rothmann

 References:
  [1] S. Herbrechtsmeier, T. Korthals, T. Schopping and U. Rückert, "AMiRo: A